jQSfire125/my_blog/_posts/2020-07-05-rm-masters.markdown

 	* Math for Machine Learning on Cursera
 * Books
 	* Take control of the Mac Command Line with Terminal
+	* Information Theory, Inference and Learning Algorithms by David MacKay
+	* An introduction to Statistical Learning by James G., Witten D., et al.
+	* Naked Statistics by Charles Wheelan
 	* Learn Python the Hard Way by Zed Shaw
-	* Naked Statistics by Charles Wheelan
-	* An Introduction to Statistical Learning by James G., Witten D., et al.
-	* Think Stats by Allen B. Downey
 	* **Data Science from Scratch by Joel Grus**
 	* Hands-on Machine Learning with Scikit-Learn and TensorFlow by Aurélien Géron
 	* The Hundred-Page Machine Learning Book by Andriy Burkov
+	* Artificial Intelligence: A Modern Approach by Peter Norvig and Steven Russell
+	* Deep Learning with Python by François Chollet
-	* Information Theory, Inference and Learning Algorithms by David MacKay
+	* Neural Networks and Deep Learning by Michael Nielsen
+	* Build a Career in Data Science by Emily Robinson and Jacqueline Nolis

 ***Bold means completed**